rej696/coursera/README.md

 Repository containing notes regarding and from computer science coursera courses

 ## Executive Summary
-First Course from each Specialisation/Stream ==> @ 7.5 hrs a week is 23 weeks
+First course from each Specialisation/Stream ==> @ 7.5 hrs a week is 23 weeks

-After Completeing first course, can continue rest of specific specialisation at own discretion
+After completing first course, can continue rest of specific specialisation at own discretion

 | Specialisation | Course | Time (hrs) |
 |---|---|---|